* Wait-and-see mood begins to take hold before US jobs data

 By Shinichi Saoshiro

-TOKYO, March 8 (Reuters) - The dollar stood little changed early on Wednesday, its modest advance from the previous day bogging down as investors started to take a wait-and-see attitude ahead of Friday’s U.S. jobs report.
+TOKYO, March 8 (Reuters) - The dollar was a touch lower on Wednesday, its modest advance from the previous day bogging down as investors started to take a wait-and-see attitude ahead of Friday’s U.S. jobs report.

-The dollar hit a two-month high against a basket of key currencies last week as Federal Reserve officials talked up the chances of a rate hike this month, but the greenback is now sitting in a narrow range with a hike seen mostly as a done deal.
+The dollar last week hit a two-month high against a basket of currencies as Federal Reserve officials talked up the chances of a rate hike this month, but the greenback is now sitting in a narrow range with an increase seen largely as a done deal.

 “The dollar’s upside looks limited as the market has almost fully priced in a March rate hike, with focus now shifting to how many times the Fed can tighten policy this year,” said Junichi Ishikawa, senior forex strategist at IG Securities in Tokyo.